corda/corda-docs-portal/content/en/interop-raw/interop-admin/import-identity.md

 section_menu: corda5
 ---

-# The Import Interoperability Identity Endpoint
+# Import Interoperability Identity Endpoint

 You can use the `importInterOpIdentity` endpoint to import an Interoperability identity which was previously exported from elsewhere into the system of another Interoperability identity.
 This allows for reliable delivery of messages between